Bryan - The FreshSight experience

 Ruying - New skills learnt from FreshSight

 During our project, we have conducted research in demand assessment, impact analysis and outreach, each task has provided us new learnings and experiences.

 Outreach - By getting in touch with art therapists, organisation managers, university students, and many others, we have obtained qualitative information to improve our recommendations.
 This procedure has cultivated our research and communication skills, which are essential in contacting and maintaining relationships with clients in any industry.

 Demand Assessment - Our team has done lots of research and analysis of demand data.
 For example, we studied competitor business models and scope of services, and designed surveys to capture a rough picture of demand for arts services in certain regions.
 These tasks have developed our critical thinking and evaluation skills.

 Impact Analysis - This is an important part of the project as the organisation contributes a lot of intangible benefits to its community.
 Learning how to quantify this impact is a big challenge in today’s third sector.
 By looking at different frameworks, we have gained insights in common procedures of impact measurement and the different perspectives of analysing social impact.

 I knew that becoming a student consultant at FreshSight would be a valuable experience, but this adventure has surprised me pleasantly in ways I did not expect.
-Firstly, I was happy to discover that the online transition has not made FreshSight lose its social aspect; the management team has ensured that the consultants all get to know each other.
-Secondly, I was surprised by the number of interim presentations and reports we have had.
-I was expecting the group to present the work only at the end, but having interims and getting feedback has completely shaped our project, and I can’t imagine having done the work without the constant updates.
+Firstly, I was happy to discover that the online transition has not made FreshSight lose its social aspect; the management team have ensured that the consultants all get to know each other.
+Secondly, I was surprised by the amount of interim presentations and reports we have had.
+I was expecting the group to be present the work only at the end, but having interims and getting feedback has completely shaped our project, and I can’t imagine having done the work without the constant updates.
 It was also a chance for everyone to improve their presentation and business writing skills.
 Lastly, I was surprised at how young the members of the management team are considering their position and responsibility within FreshSight.